Phoenix Plaza: Embassy Suites by Hilton

 Embassy Suites by Hilton Phoenix Downtown North is an 11-story, 225-room, all-suite hotel.
 The main floor plate is shaped like a table-cut diamond.
 Guest rooms ring a dramatic atrium which also rises 11 floors.
 The Hilton Suites was completed in 1990.

-Phoenix Plaza Tower
+Phoenix Plaza Towers

-Phoenix Plaza Tower One and Phoenix Plaza Tower Two is in the shape of an elongated hexagon topped by a rectangular hip roof.
+Phoenix Plaza Tower One and Phoenix Plaza Tower Two are in the shape of an elongated hexagon topped by a rectangular hip roof.
 Each tower is 331 ft tall and 20 stories.
 They are finished in polished granite and red spandrel panels.
 Tower One was completed in 1988, Tower Two completed in 1990.

 Phoenix Plaza was awarded the BOMA Building of the Year Award in 1993, 1994, 1995, 1999, and 2000 for superior tenant services and building operation.

 Tenants include the headquarters of Banner Health.